Padampur, Nepal: Padampur drinking water and sanitation consumers society

 Moreover, there are several manually dug water wells for drinking water, especially in ward no 6, 5, 4, and 9 more successfully by private sector.

 Society of Padampur

 There are varieties of people living in Padampur.
-Tharu people are the main land owner then but now they are in minority in population.
+Tharu people were the main land owners in the past but now they are in minority in population.
 Tamang, Gurung, Brahmin, Newar, Darai, Chepang and other castes of people live here.
-The migration rate is growing day by day.
-It has been famous place in Nepal.